kesff/goodtube/README.md

 **Do I need to update this?**<br>
 Nope, updates are pushed to you automatically so you don't have to do anything to use the latest version.

+**I'm seeing a black square with no video**<br>
+Try uninstalling both Tampermonkey and GoodTube and then reinstalling them.
+Most of the time this will resolve the issue.
+It's caused by a known bug in Chrome browsers, which hopefully they fix soon.
+If that doesn't work, you may have a conflicting extension.
+Try turning off your other extensions for a second, see if that works.
+Then turn them back on one at a time until you work out which one is causing the problem.

 **Playlists skip to the next video every few seconds**<br>
 This is usually caused by another adblocker which Youtube is detecting.
 To fix this problem, first disable all of your other adblockers (for Youtube only, you can leave them on for other websites).
 Then clear your cookies and cache (this is important).
 Once that's done, refresh Youtube and the problem should be fixed.